devpersi/pewpmt/README.md

 target_username = '<username>'      # Replace with your actual username.
 target_password = '<password>'      # Replace with your WordPress app password.
 ```
-WARNING: Keep your credentials secure.
+:warning: WARNING: Keep your credentials secure.
 Never share your username or password with anyone.

 #### Featured Image Handling
 The uploader script includes a function upload_image() which downloads the image data from the old site, fetches the actual image URL, and uploads it to the target site.
 This function also adds a delay to avoid rate limits.
 Shut this off to speed up the process or lose your mind trying to understand why we have to ask the API for the image url twice.

-#### Testing with fewer than all posts
+#### Testing with a few posts before uploading everything
 Add a break command in the for loop in uploader.py, for example:
 ```py
 for idx, post in enumerate(all_posts, start=1):